Helping local people in crisisLearn more

 We need your support.
 We rely on the support of our local community for food donations, volunteering and finances.

 Can you help us stop UK hunger?

 5,100 people served by Salisbury Foodbank in 2019

 Salisbury #Foodbank supported 5,100 people in crisis last year.
 1,900 of them were children.

 Salisbury Foodbank is backing calls from the @TrussellTrust to ensure the benefits system is able to protect people from poverty.

-The figures from @SalisburyFoodbank are a 19% increase on the same period last year.
-The charity believes the local increase is due to people struggling with continued issues with benefit payments; issues with Universal Credit such as the five-week wait and insecure work.
+The figures from @SalisburyFoodbank are a 30% increase compared to 2018.
+The charity believes the local increase is mostly due to people struggling with continued issues with benefit payments; issues with Universal Credit such as the five-week wait and insecure work.

 We cover SP1 - SP5 and SP9 ( Tidworth)

 If you are in those postcode areas and need our support.
 Please get in touch.

 We remain open across 3 foodbank sites during lockdown #2 Collection points available every weekday.